filakhtov/gentoo-use-docs/www-client/chromium.md

 This flag should normally be enabled to prevent various issues with media playback.

 ### pulseaudio
+Can't be used together with the `headless` flag.
 Pass the `use_pulseaudio=true` option to the `gn gen` command.
 Enable the PulseAudio backend for Chromium to provide an ability to play sound via the PulseAudio server instead of the default ALSA (Advanced Linux Sound Architecture) system.

 This flag should be enabled if the target system runs the PulseAudio sound system.